gokepelemo/Test-Arch/README.md

   - CODE_REPOSITORY: Full URL of the git repository where the application codebase is hosted.

 If using Github Workflows, add CLUSTER_NAME and APP_NAME as Github repository secrets as well as:
-  - CONTAINER_REGISTRY: Container registry hostname.
+  - CONTAINER_REGISTRY: DigitalOcean container registry hostname.
-  - CONTAINER_REGISTRY_NAME: Name of the container registry containing the built container image.
+  - CONTAINER_REGISTRY_NAME: Name of the DigitalOcean container registry containing the built container image.
   - DIGITALOCEAN_ACCESS_TOKEN: Access token for the DigitalOcean account where infrastructure will be created.

 #### Steps to Setup